Latest SeedProd News

 Here are some of the great things you can do with the Content Locker addon:

-• Lock forms – Users must enter a password to submit the form, which protects you from unwanted submissions.
+• Lock forms – Users must enter a password to submit the form, which protects them from unwanted submissions.

 • Close form submissions on a certain date/time – This is useful for application forms with a set deadline.